-Dealing with a tantruming toddler is as high on my list of favorite things to do as my PAP smear is.
+Dealing with a 3-year-old that’s having a tantrum is as high on my list of favorite things to do as my PAP smear is.
 Not a good time.
 At all.

-Due to the unpredictable nature of these feisty little people it’s not always easy to avoid a flailing meltdown (theirs, not yours).
-As parents we work very hard to make sure we are dealing with our toddlers as effectively as possible, especially when they’re mid-tantrum.
+Due to the unpredictable nature of a feisty 3-year-old, it’s not always easy to avoid a flailing meltdown (theirs, not yours).
+As parents, we work very hard to make sure we are dealing with our toddlers as effectively as possible, especially when they’re mid-tantrum.

 Get in your zone.